thangasival/RiskSignal_Hormuz_Reproducibility/docs/RUN_INSTRUCTIONS.md

 `flow_sensitivity_results_for_manuscript.md` should report 216 specifications, E051 detected in 216/216, and 108/108 50%-90% threshold specifications with the major-to-catastrophic transition on 2026-03-01.

-## Manuscript

-Use `manuscript/RiskSignal_ICASF_2027_FINAL.md`.
-It is aligned to the blocked gate and does not reuse the legacy classifier's fusion/calibration claims.